OrbitalShell/Orbital-Shell/README.md

 **Join the project**:

 ## :fast_forward: :fast_forward: Join the project.
 You can send a mail to the project team @ [mailto://orbital-shell@outlook.fr](mailto://orbital-shell@outlook.fr) or to the maintener [me](mailto://franck.gaspoz@gmail.com)
+- Curious / beginner / intermediate / expert are all welcomed!
 - A simple **hello** from you part and you will be welcomed and invited to join the project 👍 !
 - A simple **star** on the project main repo and you will also be invited 👋 !
 ## :fast_forward: :fast_forward: This project is a collaborative work, any one can participate and do anything he wishes 😎 !